More About Rich

 He did well in the computer industry.
 Ultimately, he was president of two high-tech start-ups, and partner in a Silicon Valley venture capital firm.
 “The more demanding the job, the worse my life became.
 I would get up at four in the morning, write for four hours, drive to work, bust my guts, crash and wake up at four a.m. again.
 If the bubble hadn’t burst in 2000, I’d be in the graveyard.
 I hung up my tech spurs, and focused on my very first project, Wild Animus.”

-The novel, Wild Animus, was published in 2004, followed by Too Far, The Hope We Seek and Arms from the Sea and Rin,Tongue and Dorner.
-He is currently working on his fifth novel.
+The novel, Wild Animus, was published in 2004, followed by Too Far, The Hope We Seek, Arms from the Sea and Rin,Tongue and Dorner.
+He is currently working on his sixth novel.
 “For most of my life, I had little confidence that any of these projects would ever see the light of day.
 It’s a miracle to me that things worked out.”